top of page

 It is everywhen--the past, present, and future.

-The tales of the Ancestors continue to influence the lives and rituals of the Indigenous peoples of Australia.
+The tales of the Ancestors continue to influence the lives and rituals of the Aboriginal peoples of Australia.

 Dreamtime Stories